aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-21-golang-wasm-3-interacting-with-js-from-go.md

 But why does it take an array?
 Well apart from the fact that `js.NewCallback` requires it to, it's because JavaScript can have as many arguments provided to a function as you like, you just name the ones you care about and handle the magic `arguments` (or define a spread) if you want more.
 And also, JavaScript has a pretty weak type system compared to Go, so while you might _want_ a string there's nothing stopping the caller passing in a number or a function, so Go forces you to use this boxed `struct` in `js.Value` and then you can unpack it as required using `Value.String` or `Value.Int` or whatever type you want.

-Now compile it, launch a browser and call your globally declared function, only to get this error message:
+Now compile it, launch a browser, open the dev tools, call your globally declared function and you'll get this error message:

 ```
 printMessage("")